unlhcc/puppet-puppetrepo/README.md

 # puppet-puppetrepo
-Puppet module to manage Puppet Labs PC1 yum repositories
+Puppet module to manage Puppet Labs yum repositories

-This assumes Puppet >= 4.4.0
+This assumes Puppet >= 5.0.0, though you can override params to get the old PC1 repo behavior